MrGKanev/wo-rank-math-automation/README.md

 ## License

-This plugin is licensed under the  License.
+This plugin is licensed under the GNU v2 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contributing